-Welcome to Week 2 of our Cultivate Peace blog series!
-The heart behind this weekly series is to create a place where you can break from the busyness of the season and meet our Prince of Peace, our Wonderful Counselor, our Mighty God.
-He is with us and He is for us, and friends, that should bring great comfort and joy.
+The heart behind our Peace Series is to create a place where you can break from the busyness of the season and meet our Prince of Peace, our Wonderful Counselor, our Mighty God.
+He is with us and He is for us – and that should bring great comfort and joy.
 We hope that by making room to reflect and respond to the truth of God’s word, you will be encouraged and equipped with practical ways to cultivate peace in your life.

 — Cultivate Peace in Your Mind —